JohnstonLab/Whiff-Cannon-4000/README.md

 - 'Flow on' button turns carrier stream on and sets the VO BNC port to 0.5V to indicate that flow is on
 - 'Stop' button closes all valves and stops the carrier stream, can interrupt all other processes.
 - 'Use trigger' checkbox will generate a TTL pulse at the start of each 'Pre (s)' period defined in a protocol sequence
 - 'Run Sequence' will execute a sequence that has been loaded in the previous cell.
 Sequences are stored as csv files with the following structure.
 You can create multiple sequences and load them as necessary.
+The progress bar indicates place in sequence and the 'Status:' text will report the next step of the sequence.

 ![Sequence example](Images/Sequence.png)
 - Open / close Recorder, opens a new floating window to display and record signals from AI0 & AI1.
 It can be used simultaneously with the control panel in the Jupyter notebook.